joelaolowu/CIAM-PORTFOLIO/README.md

 -When asked to select a region: Leave it to default Auth0 creates your tenant automatically and takes you to the Dashboard

 ✅  Verify: You can see the Auth0 Dashboard at manage.auth0.com.
-You are logged in.
+You are logged in like i just did. mine is dev-tjzm2vfebnkrsh7w